Kuborros/FP2Lib/README.md

 * Provides framework to instance NPC from json and AssetBundle pair.
 * Provides patches for issues caused by workings of mods
 * Provides game build information

+You can read documentation of specific parts on the [Wiki](https://github.com/Kuborros/FP2Lib/wiki)